overfullstack/Avengers/README.md

 # Avengers

-It's a Jabber app, where one can send their fav Super hero dialogs and also troll them This is at the utter most basic level, with many cool features upcoming.
-Will implement as I learn.
+It's a Jabber app, where one can send their fav Super hero dialogs and also troll them.
+This is one of it's kind in terms of environments and frameworks used.
+I was learning as well as referring many Githubs projects to understand best practices in those and use them here.
+This is at the utter most basic level, and developed for learning purpose.
+Please stay tuned and contribute your own learning into some cool features.
+Thanks :)

 ## Stack
 - **Frameworks**: Relay, GraphQL